AlexandreDecan/sismic/docs/execution.rst

     way**."
     --- `The Rhapsody Semantics of Statecharts <http://research.microsoft.com/pubs/148785/charts04.pdf>`__

-SCXML again circumvents this problem by using the *document order*.
+SCXML circumvents this problem by relying again on the *document order*.

     "enabledTransitions will contain multiple transitions only if a parallel state is active.
     In that case, we may have one transition selected for each of its children. [...]